OffCrazyFreak/Career-Plus/README.md

 ## Description

 **Career+** is a digital platform prototype designed to support students in finding, applying for, and managing international Erasmus+ internships.
-It serves as a unified space connecting students, employers (companies and academic institutions), and universities — simplifying administrative processes, sharing knowledge, and building a European career network centered around the University of Zagreb.
+It serves as a unified space connecting students, employers (companies and academic institutions), and universities by simplifying administrative processes, sharing knowledge, and building a European career network centered around the University of Zagreb.

 This is a **frontend-only mockup** built to demonstrate the concept and user interface of the platform.